 Doctor Christian in Remedy for Riches (1940)

-Released on November 29, 1940: This time Doctor Christian exposes a fraudulent land speculator who is trying to fleece the good people of River's End in this small town comedy.
+Released on November 29, 1940: (running time 66 minutes) Doctor Christian exposes a confidence man who is trying to fleece the good people of River's End.

 Directed by Erle C. Kenton

-The Actors: Jean Hersholt (Doctor Paul Christian), Dorothy Lovett (Judy Price), Edgar Kennedy (George Browning), Maude Eburne (Mrs. Hastings), Walter Catlett (Clem), Robert Baldwin (Roy Davis), Warren Hull (Tom Stewart), Jed Prouty (D.B.
-Emerson Vanderveer), Margaret McWade (Gertrude Purdy), Hallene Hill (Abby Purdy), Renie Riano (Mrs. Gattle), Barry Macollum (Harvey Manning), Lester Sharpe (Eddie), Prudence Penny (Prudence Penny), Phil Arnold (townsman), Stanley Blystone (Police Captain Jeff), Frank Coghlan Jr. (Bud), Sumner Getchell (first hotel clerk), Grace Hayle (investor in line), Edward Hearn (Police Patrolman-driver), Tom Herbert (second hotel clerk), Jack O'Shea (townsman at oil strike), Dick Rush (Police Patrolman).
+The Actors: Jean Hersholt (Doctor Paul Christian), Dorothy Lovett (Judy Price), Edgar Kennedy (George Browning, merchant), Maude Eburne (Mrs. Hastings, Dr. Christian's housekeeper), Walter Catlett (Clem, goofy policeman), Robert Baldwin (Roy Davis, druggist), Warren Hull (Tom Stewart), Jed Prouty (Mr. Emerson, phony geologist), Margaret McWade (Gertrude Purdy, old maid), Hallene Hill (Abby Purdy, old maid), Renie Riano (Mrs. Gattle, stingy shopper), Barry Macollum (Harvey Manning, real geologist), Lester Sharpe (Eddie, horse race gambler aka D.B.
+Vanderveer), Prudence Penny (Prudence Penny, cook book author), Phil Arnold (townsman), Stanley Blystone (Police Captain Jeff), Frank Coghlan Jr. (Bud, drug store clerk), Sumner Getchell (first hotel clerk), Grace Hayle (investor in line), Edward Hearn (police patrolman driver), Tom Herbert (second hotel clerk), Jack O'Shea (townsman at oil strike), Dick Rush (police patrolman in squad car)